ThKrypt/QualCoder/3-Files-and-Cases.md

 # Manage cases

-Open the Manage Cases dialog, shown here:
+Cases are useful for seeing text and images linked to a particular circumstance or person and for assigning attributes such as age and gender to interview participants.
+You can add a memo of notes to each case and rename a case by double-clicking on a case name.

 ![Manage cases dialog](https://qualcoder.files.wordpress.com/2020/10/cases.png)

 A table lists the cases and their attributes.
 On the right had side the text of a case is displayed.
 The number of files associated with a case is shown.
 Click on the files cell in the table to add or changes files associated with a case.
 This displays the case file manager dialog, described below.

-Cases are useful for seeing text and images linked to particular cases and for assigning attributes such as age and gender to interview participants.
-You can add a memo of notes to each case and rename a case by double-clicking on a case name.

 Practical example: Add the three students (or cases) here by clicking the Add case button.
 Call each student: ID1, ID2 and ID3.